SchemataCode/Schemata/README.md

 }
 ```

-This code block now tells us that the `<books>` element can have `<book>` subelements.
+This code block now states that the `<books>` element can have `<book>` subelements.
 The expression `n >= 0` indicates that there can be any number of `<book>` subelements, including zero.
 (That wouldn't be a very useful file, but we'll allow it.)
 The square brackets in the `allowedContent` property indicate that the subelements must appear in the order defined.
 This doesn't really matter in this case, as only one type of subelement - the `<book>` subelement - can exist.
 This becomes more useful when an element can have many different types of subelement (as we shall see later).

 So far we have